Kavyasree21-hub/campus-placement-application/README.md

 # Campus-Placement-Application

-A Flask-based web application designed to streamline campus placement activities by enabling seamless interaction between students,companies and administrators.
+A Flask-based web application designed for campus placement activities by enabling interaction between students,companies and administrators.

 In this system,